Matrimonial home rights explained: What they are and how to register them

 The legal and financial matters might be complex, but we aim to keep things straightforward and explain everything in terms that are relevant to you.

-Our solicitors can help you apply for the right Court Order and support you through the process.
-We can also help you if your partner or abuser breaches the terms of the Order.
+Our family law solicitors can advise you on how to keep safe and help you apply for the right court order, supporting you throughout the process.
+We can also help if you partner or abuser breaches the terms of the order.

 Tees has a fantastic family law team who are dedicated to their clients.
 Highly personable, confident and skilled solicitors who clearly seek (and do) understand their client's problems.